factionsecurity/faction/README.md

 __Requirements__
 - Java JDK11
 - Maven (for building the project)
+- (Optional for VM).
+Mongo DB requires a CPU with AVX support.
+You may run into this issue if using [Oracle Virtual](https://www.mongodb.com/community/forums/t/could-not-start-mongodb-5-0-running-oracle-linux-on-virtualbox/120524/10) Box or [Kubernetes](https://stackoverflow.com/questions/70818543/mongo-db-deployment-not-working-in-kubernetes-because-processor-doesnt-have-avx)

 Run the following commands to build the war file and deploy it to the docker container.
 ```